demisto/content-docs/docs/integrations/dev-setup.md

 We use GitHub (as you can see).
 See: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git for git client install instructions.

 ### Python
-Our repository utilizes both Python 2 (2.7 and up) and Python 3 (3.7 and up).
-Make sure to install both versions.
+Our repository utilizes mostly Python 3 (3.7 and up).

 We recommend managing python versions via [pyenv](https://github.com/pyenv/pyenv)

 Optionally, macOS users can install via [homebrew](https://docs.brew.sh/Homebrew-and-Python).

 ### Docker
-Docker is an optional, but highly recommended install.
-If you would like to write [unit tests](unit-testing) and run them, as we do in our CI process (within docker), we recommend installing docker.
+If you would like to write [unit tests](unit-testing) and run them, as we do in our CI process (within docker), you must install docker.
 See: https://docs.docker.com/install/ for install options.

-## Setting Up a Development Environment
+## Setting Up a Development Repository
-Clone (Cortex XSOAR users) or [Fork](https://guides.github.com/activities/forking/) (external contributors) the Cortex XSOAR Content repository.
+[Fork](https://guides.github.com/activities/forking/) the Cortex XSOAR Content repository and create a branch for your contribution.

 ### Install Python virtualenv
 We recommend using [virtualenv](https://github.com/pypa/virtualenv) to create an isolated virtual python development environment.
 To install virtual env run:
 ```